meltyourface/blank/posts/Stone-Age-existence/Stone-Age-Spirituality-Elements-Shamanism-and-Environmental-Connections/index.md

 3. **Ritualistic art and symbology**: Shamanic art from the Stone Age showcased various symbols, pictographs, and petroglyphs, essentially serving as a visual bridge between the human psyche and the spiritual world.

-Environmental Harmony: Reverence for Nature and its Inhabitants
+**Environmental Harmony**: Reverence for Nature and its Inhabitants

 Fundamental to Stone Age esoteric and occult practices was the belief that humans are intrinsically connected with the environment around them.
 Intimate relationships were maintained with flora, fauna, and the land - embedding spiritual significance in every aspect of nature.